Zilliqa/delegated_staking/README.md

 ```bash
 forge script script/CheckVariant.s.sol --sig "run(address payable)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2
 ```
-The output will be `ILiquidStaking`, `INonLiquidStaking` or none of them if the address is not a valid delegation contract.
+The output will be `LiquidStaking`, `NonLiquidStaking` or none of them if the address is not a valid delegation contract.

 You can upgrade the contract to the latest version by running
 ```bash